mauscoelho/upcomingmovies/README.md

 # Upcoming Movies
-The purpose of this project is to show upcoming movies from [The Movie Db](https://www.themoviedb.org/), see details and search a movie
+The purpose of this project is to show upcoming movies from [The Movie Db](https://www.themoviedb.org/), see details and search a movie.
+Using the `clean architecture` approach

 # Getting starting